Civil forfeiture engagement

 Learn more about civil forfeiture and current legislation used to target and confiscate criminal property.

-We are engaging stakeholders from November 2024 to January 2025, to explore challenges and opportunities associated with civil forfeiture in the province.
+We engaged with stakeholders from November 2024 to February 2025, to explore challenges and opportunities associated with civil forfeiture in the province.

-We are holding virtual and in-person sessions with stakeholders including:
+We held virtual and in-person sessions with stakeholders including:

 • lawyers who represent respondents in civil forfeiture proceedings